Intermediate Microsoft Word 2019/Office 365

 They say a picture is worth a thousand words, so what better way to spice up your documents than by adding pictures?
 In this lesson, you'll learn how to add your own digital photographs to a document so that you can show everyone your vacation pictures, family holidays, or just interesting sights you've captured with your own camera.
 In addition to adding your own photos, you can also add clip art from Word's massive library of free graphics.
 And you'll find out how to resize, rotate, and style your pictures, as well as wrap your document text around them.
 By the end of this lesson, you'll see why Word documents are about much more than words!

 Digital photographs and clip art are just the beginning of what you can do with graphics in Word.
-In Lesson 5, you'll discover how to add a variety of informational graphics, including charts, graphs, and WordArt, which allows you to display text as a graphic image.
+In this lesson, you'll discover how to add a variety of informational graphics, including charts, graphs, and WordArt, which allows you to display text as a graphic image.
 Not only will you learn how to add these graphics, but you'll also find out how to edit them when your data changes.
 You'll finish off the lesson by seeing how Word allows you to format documents with multiple columns—a handy skill for creating newsletters and publications!

 Do you often create long documents?
 If so, you'll appreciate this lesson, which shows you how to divide a large document into parts called sections.
 Sections allow you to format part of a document a certain way without that formatting affecting the rest of your text.
 For example, you may want headers and footers to appear on some pages but not others.
 Sections make this easy!
 You'll also spend some time inserting footnotes and end-notes in a document.
 If you need to write research papers or other academic content, Word makes it a snap to add and format these previously pesky notes!